mamelara/spack/lib/spack/docs/tutorial_sc16_spack_basics.rst

 interface.
 Other packages (``openmpi``, ``mpich``, ``mvapich``, etc.) provide the MPI interface.
 Any of these providers can be requested for an MPI dependency.
-For example, we can build HDF5 with MPI support provided by mpich by specifying a dependency on ``mpich``.
+For example, we can build HDF5 with MPI support provided by mpich by specifying a dependency on ``openmpi``.
 Spack also supports versioning of virtual dependencies.
 A package can depend on the MPI interface at version 3, and provider packages specify what version of the interface *they* provide.
 The partial spec ``^mpi@3`` can be safisfied